-Hunting is currently permitted in the Akatarawa forest.
-However, the park will be closed to hunters for a period of time in the coming months.
-This is for health and safety reasons while we complete a possum control operation.
+Hunting is not permitted in the Akatarawa forest until further notice.
 This applies to existing permit holders for this area, as well as those seeking new permits.

 Good news!
 You can now get your hunting permits instantly.